bplmaps/lmec-main-site/content/articles/town-challenge.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:9k41zj46s/full/pct:50/0/default.jpg" class="figure-center" caption="A canal across Mass that would never be built" >}}

 Originally devised in the early 20th century, the Taunton-Weymouth canal was to span 35 miles and [cost over $10 million](https://archive.org/details/reportonshipcan00unkngoog/page/n8/mode/2up).
-The price tag was ultimately its downfall; instead, as [this map shows](https://collections.leventhalmap.org/search/commonwealth:jh343z21h), we got the {{< popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:jh343z22s/1622,2613,860,629/pct:50/0/default.jpg" target="blank" >}}much shorter Cape Cod Canal. {{</popup>}}
+The price tag was ultimately its downfall; instead, as [this map shows](https://collections.leventhalmap.org/search/commonwealth:jh343z21h), we ended up with the canal that {{< popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:jh343z22s/1622,2613,860,629/pct:50/0/default.jpg" target="blank" >}}"makes the Cape an island" {{</popup>}}.

 Elsewhere, **Wilbraham** showed me a fascinating [map of the world](https://collections.leventhalmap.org/search/commonwealth:v979xk78h) from the early 19th century.
-I was confused why I was seeing it, until I realized that it was made by a "schoolboy" at the Wilbraham Wesleyan Seminary.
+I was confused why I was seeing it---"Aren't I supposed to be shown maps of the town?"---until I realized the author was a "schoolboy" at the Wilbraham Wesleyan Seminary.

-{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:tx31t1196/full/pct:50/0/default.jpg" class="figure-center" caption="A canal across Mass that would never be built" >}}
+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:tx31t1196/full/pct:50/0/default.jpg" class="figure-center" caption="*The map of the world*, by Graty P. Leonard" >}}

 Finally, I learned that there's **at least one town in Massachusetts** that turns up zero maps from our collections.
 Can you track it down, or maybe find even more gaps in our collections?
 Try it out, and [let us know](mailto:ispangler@leventhalmap.org) what you find!

 <a href="https://mass-towns-challenge.glitch.me/" class="btn btn-md btn-outline-primary">Play the Mass Towns Challenge</a>

-> View the source code and remix it freely on [Glitch](https://glitch.com).
+> View the source code and [remix it freely on Glitch](https://glitch.com/edit/#!/mass-towns-challenge).